EducationMoney.com Homepage

 USES AND USE RESTRICTIONS:

 Assistance is intended for the use of scholars only.
-In order to foster a true community of scholars, the Woodrow Wilson Center prefers its Fellows to be in residence for the entire U.S. academic year from September through May.
+In order to foster a true community of scholars, the Woodrow Wilson Center prefers its fellows to be in residence for the entire U.S. academic year from September through May.
 A few fellowships are available for shorter periods with a minimum of 4 months.

 ELIGIBILITY REQUIREMENTS: